IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/manual-host-setup.md

 ## 2. Host Red Hat Subcription Manager registration

-The following steps are for custom images or from on-prem setup.
+The following steps are for IBM Cloud custom OS images or on-prem setup.
 These steps can be skipped for instances using the IBM Cloud provided OS images.

 ### a.
 Register host via subscription manager